Raja Uda MRT station

-The Raja Uda MRT station, or Raja Uda–UTM station due to sponsorship reasons, (working name: Kampung Baru North station) is a mass rapid transit (MRT) station that serves the neighborhood of Kampung Baru in Kuala Lumpur, Malaysia.
-It is one of the stations under the MRT Putrajaya Line.
+The Raja Uda MRT station, also known as Raja Uda–Institut Jantung Negara MRT station under the station naming rights programme, is a mass rapid transit (MRT) station that serves the neighborhood of Kampung Baru in Kuala Lumpur, Malaysia.
+It is one of the stations on the MRT Putrajaya Line.

 The station began operations on 16 March 2023.
+It was previously known as Raja Uda–UTM MRT station under the station naming rights programme from 2023 to 2026, with the naming rights given to the University of Technology Malaysia (UTM).
+Currently, it is named after the National Heart Institute (IJN).

 Station details

 Location

 The station is located on Jalan Raja Muda Abdul Aziz in the Kampung Baru subdistrict.
-It is one of two stations in the area, the other being Kampung Baru LRT station on the Kelana Jaya line.
-It is also one of the access to National Cancer Society Malaysia (NCSM) located along Jalan Raja Muda Aziz.
+It is one of two stations in the area, the other being the Kampung Baru LRT station on the LRT Kelana Jaya Line.
+It is also the nearest transit station to the National Cancer Society Malaysia (NCSM) headquarters located on Jalan Raja Muda Abdul Aziz.

 Exits and entrances

-Entrance A, B and D is currently open for public entry except for Entrance C which has not been built yet.
+Entrances A, B and D are currently open to the public.
+Entrance C has not been built yet.